-While Google is quite good at determining which URL is the best representative URL without help, you can assist search engines by using Google Search Console’s URL Parameters feature.
-This feature lets you tell Googlebot to stop crawling URLS that have certain parameters.
-In essence, you are hiding pages that have duplicate content from the search engines.
+While Google’s search engine is quite good at determining which URL is the best representative URL without help, you can assist search engines using Google Search Console’s URL Parameters feature.
+This feature lets you tell Googlebot to stop crawling URLs with specific parameters.
+In essence, you hide pages with duplicate content from the search engines.

 Will Crawlers Find Your Most Important Content?

-Keeping crawlers away from certain pages is useful, but you also want Googlebot to find your important pages right away.
-You can achieve this goal by making sure Googlebot can crawl through your site easily.
-Some sites are like a wall that crawlers can reach, but they cannot go past the initial home page.
+Keeping crawlers away from certain pages is helpful, but you also want Googlebot to find your essential pages immediately.
+You can achieve this goal by ensuring Googlebot can crawl through your site easily.
+Some sites are like a wall crawlers can reach, but they cannot go past the initial home page.
 If your content is hidden behind login forms, a crawler cannot access it.

 Likewise, robots are unable to use search forms.
 They also cannot read non-text content like images.
-If you would like the search engines to understand your site’s images, you need to add text inside of your web page’s HTML markup.
+If the search engines want to understand your site’s images, you need to add text inside your web page’s HTML markup.

-In addition, search engines must be able to follow a path of links from one page to the next one.
+In addition, search engines must be able to follow a path of links from one page to the next.
 If a page is not linked to any other page, it is invisible to the search engines.
-You need to structure your navigation in a way that crawlers can navigate easily.
+You need to structure your navigation so crawlers can navigate easily.